You've got questions. We've got answers!

 Do I have to want to go to law school to do Mock Trial?

 Nope!
 If you love to act, want to build your public speaking skills, or want to gain some real-world experience, NUMT is the place for you!
-If you check out our members pages, you'll find people from all majors--from Computer Science and Math to Journalism to Political Science and Legal Studies!
+If you check out our members pages, you'll find people from all majors -- from Computer Science to Math to Journalism to Political Science to Economics!

 So what will my role be?

-You with have the role of lawyer, witness, or both.
+You will have the role of lawyer, witness, or both.

 What does a lawyer do?